Spokane, WA, Mental Health Counseling Programs

 Certificate in Addiction Studies

 Students who have completed at least 45 credit hours and want to take certain chemical dependency courses can benefit from this program.
-This 1-year certificate program requires 65 credit hours, which include two practicum courses.
-Students will cover specific addiction studies areas, such as group facilitation, professional development, family systems, treatment theories and case management.
+This 1-year certificate program requires 15 credit hours.
+Students will cover specific addiction studies areas, such as group facilitation, family and adolescent counseling, treatment theories and case management.

 Eastern Washington University